Have a smartphone?

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
 It'll even remind you when it’s time to review what you’ve learned.
 Every learner has a truly personalized experience, even if they’re studying with the same video.

-FluentU is highly recommended for people who are audio-visual learners and want to learn more about the Spanish culture.
+FluentU is highly recommended for people who are audio-visual learners and want to learn more about Spanish or Latin American culture.

 Among all the apps here, Duolingo probably has the highest ratings of all—it won the Best App Award in 2013 in both the AppStore and the Google Play Store.

 Duolingo Spanish is split up into units that have a certain theme (e.g. education, work, medicine), and it’s designed so that each unit goes up in difficulty.
 Units are generally divided into two types: tenses and others (e.g. nouns, adjectives, adverbs, question words, pronouns, etc.).

 Within each unit, there are sub-units.
 Each sub-unit covers about 7 – 10 words.
 Each unit can have anywhere from 1 – 10 sub-units.